jakopako/croncert-config/README.md

    1. Check the output

-      Run `./goskyr` again and check whether the output makes sense.
+      Run `goskyr` again and check whether the output makes sense.
 If it does, change the value of the `name` field to the name of the location and copy the config snippet to the corresponding file in the `config` directory.
 The example location has already been added to the corresponding configuration file so you can see the final version there.

+   1. Final validation against the API

+      Run the following command to validate the new scraper's output against the api.

+      ```
+      goskyr -c config -s <scraper-name> --dryrun
+      ```

 1. **Make a pull request**